-Communication is an important activity for all IMI projects, a fact that is recognised in the legislation creating IMI and the model Grant Agreements for both IMI1 and IMI2 projects.
+Communication is an important activity for both IMI and IHI projects, a fact that is recognised in the legislation creating these partnerships and the model Grant Agreements.

 We have created an IMI Project Communications Guide which sets out the rules that all IMI projects should follow when preparing communication products, as well as information on how IMI can help you to promote you project.